Real Ale Tavern67 Load Street

 See more about this pub on WhatPub, CAMRA's national pub guide.

 A traditionally styled pub in the centre of the main street, converted in 2017 from a former bank.
 The 250 year old building conveys a sense of history and atmosphere as one area leads into another to the depths of the pub where the old bank vault door is still to be seen.
-In winter the open fire keeps the front lounge area, with comfy sofas, cosy and warm.
+In winter the open fire keeps the front lounge area warm, with comfy sofas to relax upon.
 Specialising in real ales and cider, there's an impressive array of twelve hand-pulls with beers from Black Country Ales, local and regional breweries and two ciders.
-The current beers with the name of the brewery, beer, strength and price, are displayed on screens in different parts of the pub which makes it easy to order by number at the bar.
+The current beers with the name of the brewery, beer, strength and price are displayed on screens in different parts of the pub which makes it easy to order by number at the bar.
 Cobs and tasty local Wyre pork pies are always available.
 Cycles can be locked to racks in the car park entrance road, in view of pub CCTV.